 How can I find out if I have LCMV?

+A blood test can screen for an LCMV infection.
 If you have had close contact with rodents, rodent droppings, or nesting material, and/or have a fever or other symptoms of LCMV, contact your healthcare provider.
-A blood test can screen for an LCMV infection.

 There is no evidence to suggest that LCMV can be passed to a baby through breast milk.
-Tell your healthcare provider and your baby’s provider about your infection, rid the home of wild rodents if they are present, and wash your hands well with soap and water before holding your baby.
-If you suspect your baby has symptoms of LCMV, contact the child’s healthcare provider.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Tell your healthcare provider and your baby’s healthcare provider about your infection, rid the home of wild rodents if they are present, and wash your hands well with soap and water before holding your baby.
+If you suspect your baby has symptoms of LCMV, contact your child’s healthcare provider.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 Please click here for references.